Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 ![A visual representation of the current step: the access sidepane for a project with a group selected.](/img/add-group-to-project-step-4.png)

-5. Select the role that the group should have in this project, this role will be passed transitively to users in that group.
-You can review the list of permissions that the group users will gain by having this role.
-Note that groups never reduce permissions, so if the user is present in another group and that group has a role on the same project, the user may have more permissions than seen in the side pane.
+5. Select the role that the group should have in this project.
+You can review the list of permissions that the group users will gain by having this role before confirming.

 ![A visual representation of the current step: the access sidepane for a project with a role selected.](/img/add-group-to-project-step-5.png)